Madame-Aehm/CAB-Project-4-Spikes/spike22/notes.md

 router.post("/new", multerUploads.single("avatar"), createUser);
 ```

 - Now we need to write a function to upload that file to Cloudinary!
-In another file in my 'utils' folder, I'm going to create a `.js` file for image management.
+In another file in my `utils`, I'm going to create a `.js` file for **image management**.
 The first function will be my upload:

 ```js
 import { v2 as cloudinary } from "cloudinary";